Home » World in October » Greece in October 2025: Weather Guide, Festivals and Travel Insights

 woman standing at Temple of Athena Nike in Athens, Greece.

 You can’t miss visiting Athens when you are in Greece!
-You should get outdoors and explore this enigmatic ancient city teeming with ruins and past historic architecture.
-Watch in awe the grandeur of The Acropolis, the Temple of Zeus and The Agora of Athens.
+You should get outdoors and explore this enigmatic ancient city, teeming with ruins and past historic architecture.
+Watch in awe the grandeur of the Acropolis, the Temple of Zeus, and the Agora of Athens.
 Take a day trip to the UNESCO World Heritage Site of Delphi, where you can view the majestic Temple of Apollo.
 Crete welcomes you to explore attractions like the Minoan Palace of Knossos and Phaistos when you aren’t busy strolling on sandy beach shores.
 Greece has archaic grandeur, and every Greek island offers unique historical and architectural gems waiting to be explored.

 Get Pampered at Spa Retreats